 - Breakdown of historic expenses such as management fees, 12b-1 fees, sales loads, redemption fees, etc.

-- The major risks you are likely to face when investing in the particular mutual fund.
+- The major risks you are likely to face when investing in a particular mutual fund.

 - Control persons and principal owners of the fund